pauljones0/pauljones0/README.md

 ![Daily XKCD Comic](https://raw.githubusercontent.com/pauljones0/pauljones0/main/.github/xkcd/XKCD_daily.png)

-*<!-- XKCD_ALT_TEXT_START -->Our experiment will be expensive, but we believe it will produce important spin-offs, especially if we manage to hit the sun from the right angle.<!-- XKCD_ALT_TEXT_END -->*
+*<!-- XKCD_ALT_TEXT_START -->In my new scale, °X, 0 is Earths' record lowest surface temperature, 50 is the global average, and 100 is the record highest, with a linear scale between each point and adjustment every year as needed.<!-- XKCD_ALT_TEXT_END -->*